threehundred/dolly/README.md

 dolly
 =====

-Image similarity search built on top of LIre
+Image similarity search built on top of Lire